chartjs/Chart.js/docs/configuration/legend.md

 ## HTML Legends

 Sometimes you need a very complex legend.
 In these cases, it makes sense to generate an HTML legend.
-Charts provide a `generateLegend()` method on their prototype that returns an HTML string for the legend.
+Charts provide a `generateLegend()` method on their prototype that returns an HTML fragment for the legend.

 To configure how this legend is generated, you can change the `legendCallback` config property.